tillioss/prompt-eval-tool/README.md

 - Fallback enforcement: Pydantic validation

 **⚠️ Important Note:** Structured Output does not work well with this application. **Please keep the "Use Structured Output (Gemini)" checkbox unticked** and stick to Pydantic validation instead.
 Pydantic provides reliable validation and is the recommended approach for this tool.

+If you check the structured output checkbox in the UI, a warning message will appear reminding you to keep it unticked.

 ### Batch Evaluation